 I enjoy teaching Japanese to children from Pre-Primary to Year 6 at multiple worksites.
 I love sharing my in Japan experiences and like to network with teachers through JLTAWA.
 I have held a number of roles on the committee over the years.
 I look forward to meeting you at events throughout the year.

-Six years ago, after 15 years teaching mainstream students and those with special needs, I enthusiastically took up the challenge to become a Japanese teacher.
-I now teach part-time across 2 sites.
-Having spent a year with my family as a JET in northern Hokkaido, I have recently returned to teaching with a renewed vigour and enthusiasm for all things Japanese!
-I’m delighted to be back on the JLTAWA Committee as Secretary and look forward to working with the Committee to promote the teaching of Japanese language and culture across WA.
+Thirteen years ago, after 15 years teaching mainstream students and those with special needs, Fiona enthusiastically took up the challenge to become a Japanese teacher.
+She now teaches part-time across 2 sites.
+Having spent a year with her family as a JET in northern Hokkaido, she has recently returned to teaching with a renewed vigour and enthusiasm for all things Japanese.
+She is delighted to be back on the JLTAWA Committee as Secretary and looking forward to working with the Committee to promote the teaching of Japanese language and culture across WA.

 CAC (Curriculum Advisory Committee) Representative